All Year: Yes

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

 Hi.
-Hubby and I live with our 3 dogs, 2 donkeys and several chickens in a beautiful rural area of Catalonia surrounded by mountains in an off grid eco friendly house that we built ourselves.
+Hubby and I live with our 3 dogs, 2 donkeys, several chickens and 2 pigs in a beautiful rural area of Catalonia surrounded by mountains in an off grid eco friendly house that we built ourselves.
 Our farm is around 8 acres (40,000 sq metres) growing predominantly Olives (harvested in the wintertime) and Carobs (harvested in the summertime).

 At present our garden is a work in progress but it is our aim to grow /raise as much of our own food as possible in the very near future.

 The land on our farm is mainly terraced held back by large dry stone walls all of which date back hundreds of years but which occasionally are in need of a bit of TLC.
 Thankfully we have the knowledge which we are willing to share if you would like to learn whilst giving us a helping hand at repairing them.

 For the most part we try to be as non mechanised as possible, what this means is we use traditional farming methods which folk a hundred or more years ago would be familiar with rather than rely on modern day techniques.
 My mainstay tools are the Azada, the long handled saw, axes, machetes and last but not least the pick axe.
 All of which I say are worth their weight in gold here on my farm.

 Our farm whilst non organic is maintained as eco as we can possibly make it.
 Striving as we do to use eco friendly products (if we have to use anything) so that we do as little damage to the environment as possible.
 I have a motto... 'if all I leave behind me as I pass through this life is my footprint in the sand I will be happy'.